masumsoft/express-cassandra/docs/datatypes.md

 *   `models.datatypes`
     this object contains all the available datatypes defined by node cassandra driver, so you can for example use models.datatypes.Long to deal with the cassandra bigint or counter field types.
+*   `models.driver`
+    this object contains the dse-driver/cassandra-driver instance, so this can be used to access any node cassandra driver method or objects.
+For example, models.driver.policies contains the connection policies etc.

 ## Cassandra to Javascript Datatypes